29bharat/AutosRUs/README.md

 From our correlation analysis in this study, we have determined that the r-value between mpg and horsepower is -0.77, which is a strong negative correlation.
 Similarly, r-value between mpg and cyl is -0.85 which is again a strong negative correlation.
 Hence the analysis would be more efficient if we have these two data points added to the MechaCar dataset.

 We can perform linear multi regression test to calculate the intercept and slope for each independent variable that we add.
 That way the R squared and p value will give an idea of correlation between the independent and mpg values.
+Once we have these data points(hp and cyl) gathered we can also run a comparative analysis against mtcars dataset using one variable t test or anova test.